Cozy Peach Kitchen

 • ×

-Published: Dec 9, 2022 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Nov 12, 2023 by Cassidy Reeser, MS, RD · This post may contain affiliate links

-Dinner couldn't be any easier with this vegetarian baked gnocchi!
-This dump and bake recipe uses just 5 ingredients and requires only a few minutes of active time.
+Dinner is so easy with this vegetarian baked gnocchi with meatless meatballs!
+This dump-and-bake recipe uses just 5 ingredients and requires only a few minutes of active time.
 It's perfect for weeknight dinners.

 Close up of blue-speckled metal spoon in baked gnocchi.